HassiumTeam/Hassium/docs/Introduction.md

 path := input();

 print("File exists: ", fexists(path), "\n");
 dfile(path);

+exit(0);
 ```

 Another useful function in the filesystem family is the system() function.
 System can execute
 another process on your computer with command line arguments.
 The syntax is system(path, arguments).
 It is important to note that even if the process you are starting requires no arguments that
-you need to still provide an empty string "" were the argument for arguments should be.
+you need to still provide an empty string "" where the argument for arguments should be.
 Here's SystemPrgm.hs:
 ```
 $SUMMARY: Runs an exe with arguments$